springernature/shunter/docs/usage/configuration-reference.md

 Command Line Options
 --------------------

-Serveral aspects of Shunter behaviour can be configured via command line arguments when you start your application.
+Several aspects of Shunter behaviour can be configured via command line arguments when you start your application.

  * `-p`, `--port` Sets the port number Shunter will listen on, defaults to 5400.
  * `-m`, `--max-post-size` Sets the maximum size in bytes for the Shunter API, defaults to 204800.